function61/eventhorizon/docs/architecture/pusher-wire-protocol.md

 }
 ```

-When Pusher re-pushes the subscription stream, app now ACKs `/sampledata` forward
+When Pusher re-pushes the subscription stream, app now ACKs `/sampledata`'s
-as long as there are no unseen cursors in it.
+`SubscriptionActivity` events forward as long as there are no behind cursors in it.